TwoFistedJustice/mongoos-nested-schemas-example/readme.md

  You can set the tests to run until you change something by running "npm run test-watch"

  These are the first unit tests I've written from scratch.

+ To run multiple server routes in the same test, chain them via the .end() call in expect.
+ You can access returned data via the 'res' property.